WiLL75G/Threat-investigation-vault/README.md

 # Threat Investigation Vault

 A local-first, Markdown-based investigation workspace for SOC analysis, threat hunting, and DFIR.
-Built to structure the full investigation lifecycle — triage, artifact enrichment, playbook execution, and reporting — from a single portable knowledge base.
+Built to structure the full investigation lifecycle triage, artifact enrichment, playbook execution, and reporting from a single portable knowledge base.

-Designed and maintained by **James** ([@WilliamInCyber](https://x.com/WilliamInCyber)).
+Designed and maintained by **William** ([@WilliamInCyber](https://x.com/WilliamInCyber)).

 ![CASE-001 SSH Brute-Force Investigation](case-001-diagram.png)

 ## Why this exists

-SIEM alerts land in a ticket system; the actual analysis — research, artifact enrichment, decision rationale — usually happens in scattered notes.
+SIEM alerts land in a ticket system; the actual analysis research, artifact enrichment, decision rationale usually happens in scattered notes.
 This vault keeps the *investigation itself* structured, repeatable, and reviewable, grounded in real lab telemetry rather than theory.